 Brindavan Gardens is perhaps the very first garden in India sporting the musical fountain which kids would love.
 Every evening there is a light and music show which is the major highlight of the garden.
 The garden is really huge with a beautiful lawn and plants.

 The Rail Museum is another attraction in Mysore that you can visit with your kids.
 The museum exhibits vintage locomotives.
 It also has a toy train.
 Kids would real enjoy the tour to this museum.

 GRS Fantasy Park:

-GRS Fantasy Park is an amusement park which has exciting rides for both adults and kids alike.
-There is a Caterpillar, Baby Train, Mini Aqua Bowl, Ramp Slide, etc. for kids and rides like Columbia, Dragon’s Den etc. for adults.
+GRS Fantasy Park is an amusement park that has exciting rides for both adults and kids alike.
+There is a Caterpillar, Baby Train, Mini Aqua Bowl, Ramp Slide, etc. for kids and rides like Columbia, Dragon’s Den, etc. for adults.